AdobeDocs/experience-manager-65.en/help/forms/using/add-custom-error-handler-adaptive-forms-core-components.md

         "instance": "", (optional)
         "validationErrors" : [ (required)
             {
-                "fieldName":"<SOM expression of the field whose data sent is invalid>", "dataRef":<JSONPath (or XPath) of the data element which is invalid>
+                "fieldName":"<qualified fieldname of the field whose data sent is invalid>", "dataRef":<JSONPath (or XPath) of the data element which is invalid>
                 "details": ["Error Message(s) for the field"] (required)